xiaoyu961031/MOF-KAN/README.md

-# MOF-KAN: Kolmogorov-Arnold Networks for Digital Metal-Organic Framework Discovery
+# MOF-KAN: Kolmogorov-Arnold Networks for Digital Discovery of Metal-Organic Framework

 ## Overview
 Welcome to the official repository for **MOF-KAN**, a framework leveraging Kolmogorov-Arnold Networks (KAN) for the digital discovery of Metal-Organic Frameworks (MOFs).